 What to Do After a Brain Injury

 If you or someone you know suffers a brain injury, your first step should be to seek medical care.
 A doctor can diagnose the injury, begin treatment, and monitor for complications.
+Medical professionals and medical experts are essential for accurate diagnosis, treatment, and supporting your recovery.
 Even if the symptoms seem minor, a medical evaluation is important.
 Some brain injuries can worsen without proper care.

 Avoid speaking with insurance companies before consulting a lawyer.
 Insurance adjusters often try to minimize payouts, and anything you say could be used against you.